dvernooy/dvernooy.github.io/_embedded/03-bobb.md

 \end{align*}
 $$

 The rest of the math in the model is based on the digitized plant model that I describe below.
 None of that is used for control itself - its only to make the spreadsheet resemble the actual system so you can see the effect of different PID settings.
 You can punch in numbers for the $$K$$'s and watch how the system is supposed to respond.
-The spreadsheet is posted.
 Here is a screenshot:

 ![]({{ site.url }}/assets/images/projects/bobb/excel-model-PID.png)
 *Fun to play around with*